adelgaya/Orvo1.0-AI-Assistant/README.md

 This project is a Python-based chatbot designed to interact with users in a simple yet effective way.
 Unlike ordinary bots that rely solely on pre-written responses, this chatbot combines multiple features to make conversations more natural and intelligent.

-<h3>**First,**</h3> it uses an internal dictionary of questions and answers to respond quickly to general inquiries.
+<span style="font-size:20px; font-weight:bold;">first</span> it uses an internal dictionary of questions and answers to respond quickly to general inquiries.
 This ensures that common questions are answered instantly without the need to connect to external resources.

 **Second,** the chatbot is capable of fetching definitions from the internet.
 When a user asks for the meaning of a concept, the bot searches online and provides a clear definition, making it a useful tool for learning and quick reference.